 Physical desktops hosted in the data center present advantages above and beyond VDI.
 HP Moonshot Systems, for example, provide dedicated CPU, storage, and other resources for each user, all in a space and power saving form factor.
 On the other hand, users that require more power, for example traders in a financial institution, may need an entire dedicated workstation in the data center.

 And then, no matter how many virtual or physical desktops you try to host in the data center, there will always be some users that require a personal laptop or desktop.
 Why not wrap that machine into your hosted desktop environment, as well?
-By brokering even personal desktops, you can provide users with access to their data when they roam away from their desk and, for example, into a conference room. –Tip: learn more about remote access solutions by downloading this whitepaper.
+By brokering even personal desktops, you can provide users with access to their data when they roam away from their desk and, for example, into a conference room.

 The key is that you may find you want to broker everything.
 To do so, look for a connection broker solution that can manage virtual and physical systems side-by-side, and connect users to each environment using the best display protocol for the job.